danpom/golang/README.md

 1. [Exercise Tracker](https://github.com/danpom/golang/tree/main/exercise-tracker)

 	Application to log a track exercises/workouts.
 Built as a CRUD demo.
 Golang body interacting with a MySQL DB.
 	Currently have functions to add exercises and workouts.
-I've hardcoded some values to test insertion.
+I've hardcoded some values to test insertion and retrieval.
 Will likely work on a building a GUI next

 2. [Hangman](https://github.com/danpom/golang/tree/main/hangman)